 Old Growth Loop

 The Old Growth Loop is an enchanting trail that is easy and less than 2 miles long round trip.
-This hike starts by The Forest of Nisene Marks State Park entrance station and goes in a short loop while passing several interesting attractions.
+This hike starts at The Forest of Nisene Marks State Park entrance station and goes in a short loop while passing several interesting attractions.

 Along the Old Growth Loop, you can stop and observe views from the Waggoner Overlook platform, marvel at giant redwood trees, and enjoy a relaxing picnic by the river at the Pourroy Picnic Area.

-On the west part of the Old Growth Loop Trail, you can visit Marcel’s Forest, the largest and best preserved old-growth grove within this State Park.
+On the west part of the Old Growth Loop Trail, you can visit Marcel’s Forest, the largest and best-preserved old-growth grove within this State Park.
 Unfortunately, most of the original redwood trees in this region were logged from 1880 to the 1920s.